HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 In their natural habitat, they can reach 3 m (10 ft) in height.
 Unless you've got a location with exceptional light levels, very few indoor plants will even get close to that.

 The reality here is that most plants don't get much taller than what you have at the point you've brought them.
-There are exceptions of course and if you're one of those fantastic growers we want to hear from you in the comments below!
-We're not jealous of your skills at all...
+There are exceptions of course and if you're one of those fantastic growers I want to hear from you in the comments below!
+I'm not jealous of your skills at all...
 Well, maybe a little.

 Flowers

-Beautiful flowering palms are very rare and neither the Kentia Palm nor the Sentry Palm can claim something different.
-Unremarkable blooms before quickly becoming seed pods do appear on occasion, but it's all about the foliage.
+Beautiful flowering palms are rare and neither the Kentia Palm nor the Sentry Palm can claim something different.
+Unremarkable blooms may on occasion appear before quickly becoming seed pods, but it's all about the foliage.

 Are the Howea Palms Poisonous?